seqan/seqan3/doc/tutorial/introduction/index.md

 We use a lot of Modern C++ in SeqAn so some things might look alien at first, e.g. type templates are used like ordinary types in many situations (no `<>`).
 We also always use `{}` to initialise objects and not `()` which is only used for function calls.
-In general the style should be much easier for newcomers.
+In general, the style should be much easier for newcomers.

 Now that you reached the end of this first tutorial, you know how SeqAn code looks like and you are able to write some first code fragments.
 Let's go more into detail with the module-based tutorials!